BenB-01/Software_Quality/README.md

   - Request limit for parallel processes.
 If it is reached, further post requests will be denied.
   - default=10

+- '-a', '--attempts':
+  - type=int
+  - Number of attempts to execute tool in case of a connection error.
+  - default=3

 ## ❓ Detailed setup information

 ### Python